-My name is Jodi, and I am Mom to two young boys and to two fur kids, and I am definitely learning as I go!
+My name is Jodi, and I am Mom to two young boys, a German shepherd-husky mix, and two cats, and I am definitely learning as I go!
 I love nature, and I love natural remedies and homemade alternatives whenever possible.
 I created this page to share my experiences on this journey to Simple Family Remedies.
 Check out my posts, try the recipes, share your feedback and experiences, and ask any questions you may have!
-Visit the Classes page to learn about FREE upcoming classes on Facebook.
 Before you get too far on your own journey to simple family remedies, I have a few things for you to consider:

 Many of the ingredients used can be purchased at your local health market (or even your grocery store).
 For each post, the ingredients can also be clicked for a link to an online purchase on Amazon (excluding the essential oils).
 Amazon is an affiliate partner of mine.
 If you choose to purchase through the links I provide, you’ll get a great deal on the product, AND you’ll support me.
 Thank you!
 For the essential oils, keep reading; I discuss that next!

 Essential oils are not all created equal.
 When I first started using them many years ago, I didn’t know that.
 I bought what was available at Walmart and our local grocery store.
 I found out several months later that they weren’t all the same.
 Pure oils are therapeutic-grade, making them much more effective.
 I now only use and recommend doTERRA oils.
 If you’d like to purchase doTERRA oils, contact me for more information.

 Why Glass Storage?